Case Digest (P.E.T. Case No. 005)

 Issues:

-- Did protestant sufficiently show reasonable recovery of votes after revision and appreciation in his pilot provinces?
+- Did protestant sufficiently show reasonable recovery of votes after the revision and appreciation of ballots in his three designated pilot provinces?

-- Do the unfavorable results in the second cause of action moot protestant’s third cause of action for annulment of elections?
+- Do unfavorable results of revision and appreciation in the pilot provinces moot or render unnecessary consideration of protestant’s third cause of action for annulment of elections?

-- Does the 2010 PET Rules allow designation of different pilot provinces for separate causes of action?
+- Does Rule 65 of the 2010 PET Rules allow a protestant to designate different pilot provinces for different causes of action within the same Protest?

-- Would a ruling on protestant’s third cause of action affect protestee’s counter-protest?
+- Does the ruling on protestant’s third cause of action (annulment of elections) affect protestee’s counter‑protest?

 Ruling: